awscbba/registry-documentation/workflows/ai-assistant-guidelines.md

 7. **Check for existing implementations first** - Before implementing any feature, search the codebase to identify if similar functionality already exists.
 Integrate with or enhance existing systems rather than creating duplicates.
 8. **Test-Driven Development approach** - Create tests to identify potential issues with features.
 When possible, write tests first, then implement the logic that satisfies the test requirements.
+9. **AVOID CODE DUPLICATION AT ALL COST** - Always verify that logic to be implemented doesn't exist already or similar behavior already exists in the codebase.
+Use comprehensive search patterns (grep, file search, code analysis) to identify existing implementations before creating new ones.
+Refactor and reuse existing code rather than duplicating functionality.

 ## Python Development Requirements